-The Argo f**k-yourself bandwagon keeps rolling on for Ben Affleck as his political thriller bagged three awards at the 2013 BAFTAs including the crucial Best Film prize.
+The Argo f**k-yourself bandwagon keeps on rolling for Ben Affleck after the fact-based political thriller bagged three awards at during last night’s EE BAFTA Film Awards.

 “This is a second act for me.
 You’ve given me that, this industry has given me that and I am so grateful and proud and I dedicate this to anyone out there who is trying to get their second act because you can do it.”

-Juno Temple saw off the likes of Andrea Riseborough and Suraj Sharma to win the Rising Star award while British director Alan Parker became the latest recipient of the BAFTA fellowship for his forty-year career with films such as Bugsy Malone (1976), Midnight Express (1978), Fame (1980), The Commitments (1990) and Evita (1995).
+Finally, British director Alan Parker became the latest recipient of the BAFTA Fellowship for a strong career behind the camera with notable films including Bugsy Malone (1976), Midnight Express (1978), Fame (1980), The Commitments (1990) and Evita (1995).

 BEST FILM